KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 **By:** Cenpi\#3224

-**Theory:** Can 2pc Noblesse Oblige Boost the Party ATK Buff from Bennett Q
+**Theory:** Can 2-Piece Noblesse Oblige Boost the Party ATK Buff from Bennett Q

 **Finding:**

-2 Set Noblesse Oblige \(+20% Elemental Burst DMG\) does not affect the amount of ATK received from Bennett burst.
+2 Set Noblesse Oblige \(+20% Elemental Burst DMG\) does not affect the amount of ATK received from Bennett Burst.
 Please watch the 2 linked videos.

 **Evidence**: